-A native of Moldova, Igor Burlak studied at School of American Ballet with Olga Kostritzky, Peter Boal and Jock Soto.
-After completing his studies, Burlak performed with New York City Ballet, Miami City Ballet, and Kansas City Ballet.
-He was a soloist with Atlantic Southeast Ballet before becoming a principal with Minnesota Ballet, where he danced for six seasons.
+A native of Moldova, Igor Burlak studied at The School of American Ballet with Olga Kostritzky, Peter Boal, and Jock Soto.
+As a student of The School of American Ballet, he appeared with New York City Ballet.
+After completing his studies, Burlak performed with Miami City Ballet, Kansas City Ballet, and was a soloist with Atlantic Southeast Ballet before becoming a principal with Minnesota Ballet, where he danced for six seasons.
 He has appeared in the films Center Stage

-In 2008 and 2009, Burlak received the Fellowship Initiative Grant from the New York Choreographic Institute, an affiliate of New York City Ballet.
-Burlak has choreographed pieces for Minnesota Ballet’s Celebrity Dance Challenge, School of Minnesota Ballet’s Student Performance, School of American Ballet’s Choreography Workshop, Miami City Ballet's Our Show, and "Concerto de Arangus" for the Kansas City Ballet.
-He has also had the pleasure of choreographing for and working with Daniel Ulbricht, principal dancer of New York City Ballet.
+In 2008 and 2009, Burlak received the Fellowship Initiative Grant from the New York Choreographic Institute, an affiliate of the New York City Ballet, to support his work as a choreographer.
+Burlak has choreographed pieces for Minnesota Ballet’s Celebrity Dance Challenge, The School of Minnesota Ballet’s Student Performance, The School of American Ballet’s Choreography Workshop, Miami City Ballet's Our Show, and Concerto de Arangus for Kansas City Ballet.